nxpatterns/Frontend-Ecosystem/Cloud-Co/Hetzner/Debian/ReadMe.md

 ```

 #### Floating IP for Reverse DNS

+*Purpose:* Establishes consistent IP reputation and proper reverse DNS resolution for your mail server.

+**Why necessary:** Reverse DNS (PTR records) verification is a fundamental anti-spam check.
+If your server's IP address doesn't reverse-resolve to your mail server's domain, many recipients will reject your emails.
+Floating IPs provide stable IP addresses that can be properly configured with PTR records.

 You need a Floating IP to set up Reverse DNS (PTR record) in Hetzner Cloud.
 Assign the Floating IP to your server and then set the PTR record to match your mail domain.
 The reason for that is to ensure that the reverse DNS lookup for your mail server's IP address resolves to the correct domain name, which is important for email deliverability and to prevent your emails from being marked as spam.